Vascular Surgery Fellowship

 Educational Program

-The Endovascular Fellow is expected to participate in every diagnostic and therapeutic endovascular procedure performed at UF Health Shands Hospital.
-The caseload at UF Health Shands Hospital is rich with both aortic as well as diagnostic and therapeutic peripheral endovascular work (in the last 12 months, the division has performed over 500 diagnostic and therapeutic procedures, including over 200 endovascular repairs of abdominal and thoracic aortic aneurysms).
-We anticipate this volume to grow 10% per year over the next several years.
-Furthermore, all procedures at UF Health Shands Hospital are completed in one of two dedicated OR-compatible, hybrid fixed imaging endovascular suites with access to a third hybrid operating room upon request.
+The Preop/Hybrid Fellow is expected to facilitate patient check-in and preoperative evaluations for patients on the daily elective schedule.
+The fellow has the opportunity to participate in a multitude of diagnostic and therapeutic endovascular, open, and hybrid procedures performed at UF Health Shands Hospital.
+The caseload at UF Health Shands Hospital is rich with both aortic, as well as diagnostic and therapeutic peripheral endovascular work (e.g., in the last 12 months, the division has performed over 500 diagnostic and therapeutic procedures, including over 200 endovascular repairs of abdominal and thoracic aortic aneurysms).
+We anticipate this volume to grow ~5-10% per year over the next several years.
+Furthermore, all procedures at UF Health Shands Hospital are completed in one of two dedicated OR-compatible, hybrid fixed imaging endovascular suites [Artis-Zeego Siemens systems] with access to a third hybrid operating room upon request.
 All fellows will be given personalized, custom-fitted lead aprons and glasses at the start of their fellowship.
 Additionally, fellows are given their own personal hand-held Doppler probe to use during the two years of training and to be taken from the institution upon completion of training.

 Open Vascular Surgical Fellow

 During the Open Vascular Surgical Fellow rotation at UF Health Shands Hospital, the designated fellow will be responsible for all open surgical cases.
-Because there is only a single vascular service and no other competing senior general surgery residents, the fellow in this role is free to select the cases they wish to perform, although typically the fellow in this role participates in the more complex open surgical reconstruction procedures.
-In the recent past, each Fellow had performed over 400 Category I (index) major vascular reconstructions.
-The RRC has consistently placed the Vascular Surgery residency at the University of Florida in the 90%-ile for aortic aneurysms (including suprarenal), mesenteric/renal revascularization, aortofemoral reconstruction, and complex lower extremity bypass.
+Because there is only a single vascular inpatient service and no other competing senior general surgery residents, the fellow in this role is free to select the cases they wish to perform, although typically the fellow in this role participates in the more complex open surgical reconstruction procedures.
+However, this decision is a shared negotiation among the other clinical fellows and faculty members are flexible to accommodate any and all fellow trainees during cases.
+In the recent past, each Fellow had performed over 500 Category I (index) major vascular reconstructions.
+The RRC has consistently placed the Vascular Surgery fellowship at the University of Florida in the 90th percentile for aortic aneurysms (including suprarenal), mesenteric/renal revascularization, aortic-femoral reconstruction, and complex lower extremity bypass.

 VAMC Fellow

 The VAMC fellow will be responsible for all the endovascular and hybrid procedures performed at the Malcolm Randall VAMC.
 The fellow will also serve as a resource for the 4th year general surgery resident who is in charge of running the daily activities of the clinical service and participating in the open procedures.
 If the 4th year resident is away on vacation or traveling, the VAMC fellow is expected to run the service and fulfill the chief resident’s responsibility until they return.
-The VAMC has a state of the art, fixed imaging hybrid endovascular operating suite.
+The Gainesville VAMC has a state of the art, fixed imaging hybrid endovascular operating suite [Azurion Philips] which differentiates it from many other VA health systems since < 50% of vascular divisions in the Veterans Health Administration have access to these rooms.
 During the VAMC rotation, the fellow will have more non-clinical time available to them and as such will be expected to work on vascular ultrasound reading interpretation, supervising conference preparation, and pursuing clinical research projects.
 Vascular ultrasound interpretation skills learned with dedicated mentored interpretation during this rotation will be supplemented by formal curriculum in the fundamentals of vascular ultrasound interpretation.
 At completion of the fellowship, graduates are expected to achieve the Registered Physician in Vascular Ultrasound Interpretation credential.

 UF Consult Fellow

-The 5 week rotation as the consult fellow provides the unique opportunity for the trainee to support the consult service in coordination with the general surgery residents already assigned to the UF/Health Shands vascular clinical service.
+The 5-week rotation as the consult fellow provides a unique opportunity for the trainee to support the consult service in coordination with the general surgery residents already assigned to the UF/Health Shands vascular clinical service.
 The fellow takes primary responsibility for ensuring consult patients are seen daily and that plans of care are generated.
-In collaboration with the ‘attending of the week’, the fellow rounds on selected consult patients to ensure longitudinal faculty engagement and facilitates clinical mentorship.
-Moreover, consult patients that are identified to need in-hospital endovascular or open vascular operations are managed by the consult fellow so that timely high-quality care provision occurs.
+In collaboration with the ‘attending of the week’, the fellow rounds on selected consult patients to ensure longitudinal faculty engagement and facilitate clinical mentorship.
+Moreover, consult patients who are identified to need in-hospital endovascular or open vascular operations are managed by the consult fellow so that timely high-quality care provision occurs.
 The consult fellow attends clinic each Wednesday and participates in the fellow on-call schedule, which includes a q5 frequency.

 Conference Schedules

 Fellows are required to attend all conferences.
 The only exception is when the fellow is out of town.
 The conference program is designed to provide a didactic and interactive forum to augment the fellow’s reading and clinical experience.
 Failure to attend conferences limits the fellow’s ability to be exposed to the wide breadth of problems seen in vascular surgical practice.
-Fellows must be on time for conferences and it is requested that fellows turn down the volume on their beepers or put them on vibrator mode if possible so that there is the least disruption to the speaker when the fellow is paged.
 Fellows will be called upon to present at conferences regularly and should spend the necessary time to be well prepared.

 Departmental Conferences

 Grand Rounds – Friday at 7:15 AM.
 All residents are required to attend Surgery Grand Rounds.
-Format includes lectures, case presentations and visiting professors.
+The format includes lectures, case presentations, and visiting professors.
 The yearly schedule is available on the Department of Surgery website.

 Vascular Surgery Service Conferences